-When final approval has been given by the CPG, Academic Affairs arranges for the signature of the MOA.
-The authorised signatory for the above agreements is the Vice Chancellor or nominee.
-Details of the new collaborative arrangement will be circulated to the Admissions and Access Service, Finance Department, Information Services, the Student Records and Examinations Office and the International Student Support Office.
+When final approval has been confirmed by the Education Committee, Academic Affairs will arrange for the signature of the MOA.
+Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Finance, Information Services, the Student Records and Examinations Office, and the International Student Support Office.
 Details will be recorded on the Collaborative Provision Register.